ganbarodigital/css-ishi/docs/components/navbars.md

 </nav>
 {% endhighlight %}

+## Default Styling

+A navbar is an inline-block.
+The list inside it is a flexbox container.

 ## Default Behaviour

 If the whole navbar fits on the screen, then Ishi doesn't need to do anything.